Sandeep1203tech/Road-Accident-Analysis-Power-BI/README.md

 # Road-Accident-Analysis-Power-BI
-Road Accident Dashboard for the year 2021 and 2022.
+Road Accident Dashboard of United Kingdom for the year 2021 and 2022.

 Steps In Project